What are conditions in Azure Active Directory conditional access?

 You can exclude specific apps from a policy.
 However, these apps are still subject to the policies applied to the services they access.

-A sign-in risk is an indicator of the likelihood (high, medium, or low) that a sign-in attempt wasn't made by the legitimate owner of a user account.
+A sign-in risk is an indicator of the likelihood (high, medium, or low) that a sign-in wasn't made by the legitimate owner of a user account.
 Azure AD calculates the sign-in risk level during a user's sign-in.
 You can use the calculated sign-in risk level as condition in a conditional access policy.

 To use this condition, you need to have Azure Active Directory Identity Protection enabled.